Share Post:

 For example, if you call someone and they say it’s a terrible time to talk because they’re getting into a taxi, mention that in your follow-up: “The last time I called, you said it was a bad time and you were getting into a taxi.
 I hope this is a better time for you to talk.”

-Want more cold calling tips and techniques?
+Want more cold calling techniques and tips for successful cold calling?
 Watch How to Improve Cold Call Success Rates to learn how to execute a phone-first outbound strategy to connect with prospects and dominate your market.